facebookarchive/hack-langspec/spec/03-terms-and-definitions.md

 that is intended to map to a corresponding argument in a call to that function.

-**PHP Run-Time Engine** – the machinery that executes a PHP program.
+**Hack Run-Time Engine** – the machinery that executes a Hack program.
 Referred to as *the Engine* throughout this specification.

 **value** – precise meaning of the contents of a memory location when